 1 in 4 Canadians Not in Good Physical Health: Survey

-Nearly a quarter of Canadians say they’re not in good physical health, a new survey finds.
+Nearly a quarter of Canadians say they’re not in good physical health, a Desjardins survey finds.

 This, despite having access to online apps, in-home training and access to the latest nutritional information.